 For more on Cetos LLC, please check out the link for past surveys we have done and our Cetos LLC page.

 - Join us on Facebook!
 “Like” us and follow our news: Cetos Research Organization

-- New publication in Aquatic Mammals (issue #40): Effects of Sex, Seasonal Period, and Sea State on Calf Behavior in Hawaiian Humpback Whales.
+- Cetos's most recent scientific publication came out in Aquatic Mammals in March 2014 (issue #40): Effects of Sex, Seasonal Period, and Sea State on Calf Behavior in Hawaiian Humpback Whales.